adarsh-srinivasan/adarsh-srinivasan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a PhD student in the theory group of the computer science department of Rutgers University, advised by Karthik CS.
-I am interested in algorithms and complexity.
+I am a PhD student in the theoretical computer science group of Rutgers University, advised by Karthik CS.
+I work on satisfiability algorithms and their connections to circuit lower bounds and fine grained complexity.